tristanisham/bottle/README.md

 tw_vid_aud_player: ""
 ---
 ```
-Don't worry about missing duplicate fields.
+Don't worry about filling all those fields.
 Bottle's smart enough to fill in sensible defaults.
 All you need to publish a blog post is a Title!
 ```yaml
 ---